ahsanijaz/ahsanijaz.github.io/_posts/2018-10-31-blogHiatus.md

 1. **Programming:** will discuss programming paradigms and tricks to optimize data science pipelines.
 2. **Productivity:** tags will talk about different IDEs, collaboration and management tools.
 3. **Production:** where I'd discuss about production grade machine learning and watch points.
-4. **Trainings:** where I'd either share my presentations or discuss major watchpoints against each workshop.
+4. **Workshops:** where I'd either share my presentations or discuss major watchpoints against each workshop.
-5. **Infrastructure** where I'd talk about the latest technology and comparisons in producing machine learning pipelines.
+5. **Infrastructure** where I'd talk about the latest technology, comparisons and paradigms needed for production grade machine learning.
 6. **Data Modeling** where I'd post about data model and query design for different relational and noSQL paradigms.